 Not Miss Nason.
 I would have taken her around the world with me except King would have gone crazy if he had a woman on these things.
-She knows a great deal about it and she would brief me before the meetings.
-And Arnold heard this and then Somervell.
+She knows a great deal about it and she would brief me before the meetings and Arnold heard this and then Somervell.
 So she had to brief Arnold and she had to brief Somervell.
 She would bring us up to date on all these various things, particularly about the Combined Chiefs of Staff.
 She was very, very well informed and she handled all these records.
-I brought her in as a WAC, as a receptionist, without ever seeing her.
-I wanted to have some WAC near the office and pretty soon they came to me and said would I object to her briefing papers.
-They were getting pretty far behind and then later they came to me.
-Would I object if they made her a member of the General Staff because she was doing General Staff work all day, every day, and doing it surpassingly well?
-She has quite a leading spot over in the CIA.
-[He never did think of her name, but it was Florence Newsome].
+I brought her in as a Wac receptionist without ever seeing her.
+I wanted to have some Wac near the office and pretty soon they came to me and said would I object to her briefing papers.
+They were getting pretty far behind.
+Then later they came to me.
+Would I object if they made her a member of the General Staff, because she was doing General Staff work all day long, every day, and doing it surpassingly well.
+She has quite a leading spot over in the CIA [Florence Newsome].

-At Brown, his daughter and I hadn't had any dinner.
+At Brown, his daughter-I hadn't had any dinner.
 About nine o'clock his daughter said, "Where did you eat dinner?"
 I said, "Well, I didn't eat in the plane."
 And she said, "Where did you eat?"
 I said, "I haven't eaten."
-She said, "I don't know-I don't think there's a thing in the house."
+She said, "I don't know, I don't think there's a thing in the house."
 She came back and said, "Do you like ice cream?"
 I said, "I love it."
-Well this woman you see, this ex-WAC who had married a doctor, came in not knowing I was there, but knowing I was coming, came in with a cake he had made to prove she could something besides General Staff papers.
+Well, this woman, you see, this ex-Wac who had married a doctor, came in not knowing I was there, but knowing I was coming, came in with a cake she had made to prove she could do something besides General Staff papers.
 She had made a delicious cake with almost liquid icing.
 So I just ate cake and ice cream.
-Well, when this bird came in from his benedict dinner-he was not exactly a surly person but he wasn't a very charming person-he met me and right away turned to his daughter and said, "I would like some ice cream."
+Well, when this bird came in from his benedict dinner-he was not exactly a surly person, but he wasn't a very charming person-he met me and right away turned to his daughter and said, "I would like some ice cream."
 She said, "There isn't any."
-I had eaten it all up and he was a sore as a pup.
+I had eaten it all up and he was as sore as a pup.

-Well, when we got out on the stand the next day-Dulles' brother was there then-he got a degree too-he wanted to talk about his performance, instantly, in relation to the Italian treaty he hardly let me get into the place before he cut loose with that.
-And just after the President made a talk he turned to me and said, "Anything you want to say?"
+Well, when we got out on the stand the next day-Dulles's brother was there then; he got a degree, too-he wanted to talk about his performance, instantly, in regard to the Italian treaty and he hardly let me get into the place before he cut loose with that.
+And just after the president made a talk, he turned to me and said, "Anything you want to say?"
 And I said, "No." And they were all trying to find out why I didn't say something.